nanvel/cipher-bt/docs/components.md

 session.position = 1
-session.position = base(1)  # same as the previous one
+session.position = base(1)  # same as the one above
-session.position = '1'  # int, str, float is being converted to Decimal
+session.position = '1'  # int, str, float are being converted to Decimal
 session.position = quote(100)  # sets position worth 100 quote asset
 session.position += 1  # adds to the position
 session.position -= Decimal('1.25')  # reduces position by 1.25
 session.position += percent(50)  # adds 50% more position
-session.position *= 1.5  # has the same effect as the previous one
+session.position *= 1.5  # has the same effect as the one above
+session.position = session.position.value + Decimal(1)  # not recommended
 ```

 ## Signals